Pet portraits: Your pictures of the north of Scotland's cutest companions!

 Put your opinion to the test with our weekly Pet Portraits gallery, where your beloved companion could be among the most adorable animals in the area.

-This week’s winner is Flame having a dip at Stronaba, Spean Bridge.
-Thanks to Norma Macdonald for sending in the pic!
+This week’s winners are Rag, Sulley and Rex at Crathes Caste.
+Thanks to Cara Copland from Aberdeen for sending in the pic.

 Check out our gallery below